 While some surprises are nice, it's important to be as prepared as possible for a visit to Iran.
 Here are five things to consider when planning a trip.

 Iran's visa system can be confusing and time-consuming, so be sure to allow plenty of time.
-As an Australian, I was elibible for a visa-on-arrival, but all visa applicants are currently advised to apply for a visa authorization code from Iran’s Ministry of Foreign Affairs in advance.
+As an Australian, I was eligible for a visa-on-arrival, but all visa applicants are currently advised to apply for an e-visa and get a reference number from Iran’s Ministry of Foreign Affairs in advance.
 If you’re from the US, the UK or Canada, not only will you need to secure a visa in advance, but you're also restricted to visiting on an organized tour.
 Dual passport holders should also be aware that Iran does not recognize dual citizenship; it considers dual citizens of Iran as Iranian citizens.

 Foreign credit and bank cards aren't accepted in Iran, so I brought all the cash I'd need in euros.
 Euros are widely accepted, but I exchanged some for Iranian rials for a fair rate at Tehran's airport, where I also purchased a local SIM.

 Vegetarian?
 You won't go hungry in Iran, but menu options can be limited; in larger cities you’ll find a decent selection of plant-based restaurants and takeaway falafel shops.
 Mobility-restricted visitors may find Iran more challenging to navigate, with a reported 30% of public buildings accessible to people with a disability.

 Known as taarof, the Persian art of etiquette can take a while to get your head around.
 This complex system of politeness calls for the initial refusal of things you want (such as an additional helping of food) before accepting.
 Similarly, if an Iranian refuses to take your money for a service, it's polite to insist until payment is accepted.